 The performance that stands out the most though is that of Churchill.
 Played by Timothy Spall, his character chews up the scenery which only serves to highlight the historical inaccuracies this presents.

 It’s often said that Hollywood has little regard for respecting the details of history (U571 and Braveheart immediately come to mind), but it would seem British filmmakers are just as guilty.
-In his article, Why The King’s Speech is a gross falsification, Christopher Hitchens attempts to debunk the myth of Churchill:
+In his article, Churchill Didn’t Say That, Christopher Hitchens attempts to debunk the myth of Churchill:

 Churchill had helped build a lobby, with strong grassroots support, against Neville Chamberlain’s collusion with European fascism.
 The group had the resonant name of Arms and the Covenant.
 Yet, as the abdication crisis deepened in 1936, Churchill diverted himself from this essential work – to the horror of his colleagues – in order to involve himself in keeping a pro-Nazi playboy on the throne.